-We are comfortable that the Fund has benefitted from economies of scale both due to its size and access to the fee arrangements in place with the ACD.
+We are comfortable that the Fund has benefitted from economies of scale both due to its size and access to the fee arrangement in place with the ACD.
+Classes of Units/Shares

 We are comfortable that all investors are in the most appropriate share class.
+Comparable Services

 Based on our assessment, we are satisfied that all charges passed to the Fund are appropriate when considered in the context of comparable funds within the AFM.
 Quality of Service